Find Affordable College Courses

 Of the 9 students majoring in physics at Rice, 67% are male and 33% are female.

-The University of Texas at El Paso came in at #9 in this year’s edition of the Most Popular Physics Master’s Degree Schools in Texas ranking.
-Located in the large city of El Paso, UTEP is a public school with a very large student population.
+The University of Texas at El Paso ranked #9 on this year’s Most Popular Physics Master’s Degree Schools in Texas list.
+Located in the large city of El Paso, UTEP is a public college with a very large student population.

 Women make up 13% of the physics majors at the school.